 Examples of our work include:

-A book on Applied Data Science: together with colleagues from all over the world, we recently finished a volume that brings together many examples and lessons learned in how to approach data science in the data-driven business (available ca. mid 2019).
+A book on Applied Data Science: Together with colleagues from all over the world, we wrote a book that brings together many examples and lessons learned about how to approach data science from the perspective of a data-driven business.

-Being very strong in applied research, we started a PhD program in Data Science together with SUPSI and the Universities of Zurich and Neuchatel, and are actively collaborating with numerous companies and research institutions.
-You can get in touch via email@example.com, main contact Prof. Thilo Stadelmann.
+Being very strong in applied research, we are running a PhD program in Data Science together with the University of Zurich and are actively collaborating with numerous companies and research institutions.
+You can get in touch via firstname.lastname@example.org – the main contacts are Dr. Manuel Dömer and Prof. Dr. Kurt Stockinger.

 The Department of Banking, Finance, Insurance (ABF) has 80 employees and offers Bachelor’s and Master’s degree programs as well as continuing education programs.
 Other activities include applied research and consulting in the fields of wealth and asset management, financial management, insurance, pension funds, and real estate.
 In the field of digitalization, we focus on human centric service design and innovation in financial industry.
 Anita Sigg, Head of Personal Finance und Wealth Management, brings her knowledge to the expert group smart services.